Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Venousocclusion disease of the liver (sinusoidal occlusive syndrome) is caused by obstruction of terminal hepatic venules and sinusoids of the liver, rather than hepatic veins or inferior vena cava.
+Veno-occlusive disease of the liver (sinusoidal occlusion syndrome) is caused by obstruction of the terminal hepatic venules and sinusoids of the liver, rather than the hepatic veins or inferior vena cava.

-Venous congestion causes ischemic necrosis, which can lead to cirrhosis of the liver and portal hypertension.
-The main causes include radiation, graft versus host disease after bone marrow transplantation (or hematopoietic cells), pyrrolizidine alkaloids of Crotalaria and Senecio plants (eg, medicinal teas) and other hepatotoxins (eg, nitrosodimethylamine, aflatoxin, azathioprine, some antineoplastic agents).
+Venous congestion causes ischemic necrosis, which can lead to cirrhosis and portal hypertension.
+Major causes include radiation, graft-versus-host disease after bone marrow (or hematopoietic cell) transplantation, pyrrolizidine alkaloids from Crotalaria and Senecio plants (eg, medicinal teas), and other hepatotoxins (eg, nitrosodimethylamine, aflatoxin, azathioprine, some antineoplastic drugs).

-Initial symptoms of veno-occlusive disease include sudden jaundice, ascites and hepatomegaly - the liver is enlarged, painful on palpation, smooth.
+Initial symptoms of veno-occlusive disease include sudden jaundice, ascites, and hepatomegaly—the liver is enlarged, tender, and smooth.
 In bone marrow recipients, the disease develops within the first 2 weeks after transplantation.
-In some cases, recovery occurs spontaneously within a few weeks (patients with mild cases may respond to the intensification of immunosuppression), in others - patients die from fulminant liver failure.
-The remaining patients develop recurrent ascites, portal hypertension and, ultimately, cirrhosis of the liver.
+Some cases recover spontaneously within a few weeks (patients with mild cases may respond to increased immunosuppression); in others, patients die of fulminant liver failure.
+The remaining patients develop recurrent ascites, portal hypertension, and eventually cirrhosis.

 Where does it hurt?